aubreyjonescreatives/first-react-app/README.md

 10. Commit and push your source files into a Git repository named something like "initial-react-app"

+* This is the Git repository for the first-react-app

 11. Be sure your repo includes a ReadMe.md file.
 Inside that ReadMe file use Markdown notation to list the features of your app (not the default ReadMe create-react-app provides)